Explorer window

 (Anchored=true CanCollide=true) or (Anchored=false CanCollide=false)Every BasePart that either is anchored and can collide, or isn't anchored and can't collide.

-Within a filtered hierarchy, certain key shortcuts and mouse operations behave differently than they do within a non-filtered hierarchy.
+Within a searched hierarchy, certain key shortcuts and mouse operations behave differently than they do within a non‑searched hierarchy.

-Within a non-filtered hierarchy, pressing CtrlA on Windows or A on Mac selects all objects.
-Within a filtered hierarchy, the same shortcut or the "select all" button selects only the filter-matching objects.
+Within a non‑searched hierarchy, pressing CtrlA on Windows or A on macOS selects all instances.
+Within a searched hierarchy, the same shortcut or the select all button selects only the query‑matching objects.

-Within a filtered hierarchy, if both the initially clicked object and the Shift-clicked object match the filter query, only filter-matching objects within the range are selected.
+Within a non-searched hierarchy, clicking an object and Shift-clicking another object selects every parent in the range.
+Within a searched hierarchy, if both the initially‑clicked object and the Shift‑clicked object match the query, only query‑matching objects between are selected.

 Clicking and dragging from the right side of the window initiates a selection box.
-Within a non-filtered hierarchy, everything within the box is selected.
+Within a non‑searched hierarchy, everything inside the box is selected.
+Within a searched hierarchy, only query‑matching objects inside the box are selected.

 ShortcutDescription